a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Apple > About Apple II DeskTop.
 Click anywhere on the screen.
 Verify that the dialog closes.
 * Launch DeskTop.
 Apple > About Apple II DeskTop.
 Press any non-modifier key screen.
 Verify that the dialog closes.

+* Launch DeskTop.
+Open a window containing a folder.
+Open the folder window.
+Position the folder window so that it partially covers the "in disk" and "available" entries in the lower window.
+Drag a large file into the folder window.
+Verify that the "in disk" and "available" values update in the folder window.
+Drag the folder window away.
+Verify that the parent window "in disk" and "available" values repaint with the old values, and without visual artifacts.
+Activate the parent window.
+Verify that the "in disk" and "available" values now update.

 ## Shortcuts

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.